isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Speaking of concurrency, should there be a note about the dangers of `std::atomic` (weapons)?
 A lot of people, myself included, like to experiment with `std::memory_order`, but it is perhaps best to keep a close watch on those things in production code.
-Even vendors mess this up: Microsoft had to fix their `shared_ptr` (weak refcount decrement wasn't synchronized-with the destructor, if I recall correctly, although it was only a problem on ARM, not Intel) and everyone (gcc, clang, Microsoft, and intel) had to fix their `compare_exchange_*` this year, after an implementation bug caused losses to some finance company and they were kind enough to let the community know.
+Even vendors mess this up: Microsoft had to fix their `shared_ptr` (weak refcount decrement wasn't synchronized-with the destructor, if I recall correctly, although it was only a problem on ARM, not Intel) and everyone (gcc, clang, Microsoft, and Intel) had to fix their `compare_exchange_*` this year, after an implementation bug caused losses to some finance company and they were kind enough to let the community know.

 It should definitely be mentioned that `volatile` does not provide atomicity, does not synchronize between threads, and does not prevent instruction reordering (neither compiler nor hardware), and simply has nothing to do with concurrency.